 - Take an interest in my life and relationships.
 Ask about the person I’m seeing, or the person I’d like to be seeing.
 (No need to tell me how much you disapprove.)
 Find out about my hobbies, favorite movies, favorite music, and other things I’m passionate about.
 Learn to see me as a multifaceted human being.

-- Ask about my experiences as an LGBT person.
+- Ask about my experiences as an LGBTQ person.
 Don’t comment.
 Just listen.

 - Learn the language I use for myself, and use it.
 For instance, I don’t call myself “homosexual”; I call myself gay.
 If you call me “homosexual” in spite of my disdain for that term, it doesn’t feel very loving to me.

-- Get involved in causes LGBT people care about.
-Join the fight against LGBT bullying in schools.
-Learn about the homeless LGBT youth population in your city.
+- Get involved in causes LGBTQ people care about.
+Join the fight against LGBTQ bullying in schools.
+Learn about the homeless LGBTQ youth population in your city.
 Volunteer at a charity serving people with AIDS.
 Don’t bring attention to what a good Christian you’re being; just do it because it’s the right thing to do.

 - Instead of asking me to join you in settings where you’re most comfortable, look for opportunities to join me in settings where I’m most comfortable.
 Maybe I have a favorite coffee house, or I love to hike a local trail, or I go bowling with friends every Friday night.
 And hey, maybe you could get to know my friends instead of expecting me to fit in with yours.

 - Be the conservative Christian in my life who doesn’t quote the Bible at me.
 I know; you’re worried that not expressing disapproval will make me think you approve of all my decisions.
 It won’t.
 It just shows me that you care more about me than about our differences.

 Most importantly, don’t do any of these things with a hidden agenda.
 Do them because you love me.
 You said you love me, right?
 Okay, then.
 Show me.